zedif/gitlab-novice/episodes/02-creating-projects-connecting-repositories.md

 :::

-Finally, we push our changes to the remote repository
+Finally, we push our changes to the remote repository.
+The command will prompt for our user name and password:

 ```
 $ git push -u origin --all